surishortlink/suri/README.md

 There are a few other noteworthy changes in v1 beyond that:

 - The static site is now output to a directory named `build` instead of `_site`.
+- Configuration is now done through the `suri.config.json` file instead of environment variables.
 - Node.js >= v18 is now required, up from v14, which has reached end-of-life.
 - Removed `npm run clean` to delete the build directory. `npm run build` does this automatically before each new build.
 Otherwise, you can manually add it